Frequently Asked Questions

 Your vet cannot physically examine your pet or perform diagnostic tests.
 However, they can assess the history and signs you describe, discuss the most likely explanations, and explain when hands-on examination is important.

-Your vet will assess the information you provide and discuss:
+Yes.
+Your registered veterinarian will assess the information you provide and discuss:

 In some cases, this may narrow the problem significantly.
 In others, an in-clinic exam is needed to confirm the diagnosis.